Cycling under Pressure - how hard should my tyres be?

 But 20mm tyres are not for the likes of the serious tourer – and in our case we run 35 mm tyres on our own tourers to cope with all that French country roads and cyclepaths can throw at them.
 With 35mm tyres the sums come out to be dramatically different – my tyres should be 65/45 psi and Kate's 45/30 psi.
 Wow!
 From a position on 20mm tyres where it's almost impossible to get the tyres hard enough – here we see tyres that to most people would see soft to the thumb, especially Kate's which will be very soft.
 And remember this is for optimum rolling resistance, you could go softer still for rougher cyclepath as the lower pressure rolls better than the tarmac setting.

-On our hire bikes, which have to be ridden loaded all the time, and which we expect to take a fair bit of abuse (riding off curbs etc) we've gone with 37mm tyres, so for some (lightweight) customers the optimum pressure will be 25 psi.
+On our hire bikes, which have to be ridden loaded all the time, and which we expect to take a fair bit of abuse (riding off curbs etc) we've gone with 37mm tyres, so for some (lightweight) customers the optimum pressure for a front tyre will be 25 psi.

 So that is why when you come on one of our holidays you may find that your front tyre is a bit soft – but once you get used to it, and accept that a bone-jarring and destructive ride isn't necessarily equated to speed, you may even get to like it...